natehousley/natehousley.github.io/_posts/2024-03-20-Our Last Major Water Resource.md

 <p></p><a href="https://natehousley.com/2024/01/10/Boosters-and-Crusaders.html">Boosters and Crusaders, Megacities and the Safety Valve: Iterations on the Oldest New Idea in the West (1891 - 2023)</a>
 <p><a href="https://natehousley.com/2024/02/01/Free-for-All.html">Free-for-All in the Uinta Basin (1879 - 1920)</a>
 <p><a href="https://natehousley.com/2024/02/25/Sinful-Rivers-We-Must-Curb.html">"The Sinful Rivers We Must Curb" (1891 - 1945)</a></p>

+\[Note: this post was edited 3/25/2024 to correct the year that the Ute Tribe finally rescinded support of the CUP from 1998 to 1999 and to clarify and add additional context for the CUPCA settlement.]